He Who Follows Me

 April 7, 1938.

-He left another message at the desk.
+HE left another message at the desk.
 The manager had the nerve to ask me if he was a friend of ours.

 April 18, 1938.